-CELLULAR AND DATA SERVICE / Interrupted internet service is available, sometimes switching to Oman telecom.
+Mobile network and Internet connection: Interrupted internet service is available, sometimes switching to Oman telecom.

 This fantastic hiking route in the UAE goes all the way up to an elevation of 800 meters.
 It can be divided into multiple sections: 1) steep stairway hike to the first mountain settlement; 2) sandy path along the ridge via beautiful plateau up to the second mountain house; and 3) the long gradual mountain trail to the ancient village close to Oman border.

 It is up to you how far you are willing to go.
 The total trail distance is 15km round trip.
 The ultimate destination is the Hebs village (Deira Al Hebsi in Arabic).
 You can’t continue further as there is an Oman border behind the settlement.

 1. Climbing 1000 stairs to the first settlement of the Hebs village hike in the UAE

 The Hebs village hike in the UAE starts with a rapid incline through the man-made stairs carved into the mountain.
 Get ready for the first part of the leg workout.
 Soon at the very beginning of the staircases, you will see them splitting in two ways.
 You can choose whichever side you want to follow as those merge into one path later.
 The left side is shorter but much steeper than the right one.